The University of Washington Department of Otolaryngology–Head

 clinician/scientist at the rank of Assistant or Assistant Professor

-without tenure due to funding (WOT) (rank is commensurate with
+without tenure due to funding (WOT).
+Academic title/rank will

-experience).
-A major focus of this position is to develop the
+of this position is to develop the translational research mission

 This position will be based at both the University of Washington